Follow me on Twitter @PFF_Brad

 - Steve Keim, Arizona Cardinals (4 Up, 5 Down).
 The Cardinals made the gutsy (and smart) call in 2019 to draft Kyler Murray No. 1 overall, even after they had just traded up for and drafted Josh Rosen at No. 10 overall in 2018.
 In general, the Cardinals are not afraid to move up or down early in the Draft.
 They find themselves in the Top 10 again this year at No. 8, and while the available talent will likely be too good to pass up, I could see them fielding calls hoping a team makes an offer they can’t refuse.

-- John Lynch, San Francisco 49ers (4 Up, 3 Down).
+- John Lynch, San Francisco 49ers (6 Up, 4 Down).
 It’s still pretty early in John Lynch’s tenure in San Francisco, but he has not been a stranger to Draft trades.
-The 49ers just acquired the No. 13 pick in the 2020 Draft from the Indianapolis Colts, giving them two first round picks (their own is No. 31).
-However, their next pick isn’t until the fifth round.
-We see teams trade up into the late first round quite often, don’t be surprised if someone else is choosing at No. 31 on Thursday.
+The 49ers acquired the No. 13 pick in the 2020 Draft from the Indianapolis Colts for DeForest Buckner, giving them two first round picks (their own is No. 31), and then traded down one spot with Tampa Bay to No. 14 – recouping a fourth-round pick in the process.
+This year they’ve of course made the blockbuster of the year, moving up to No. 3 to select a quarterback.

-- Mike Mayock & Jon Gruden, Oakland Raiders (2 Up, 2 Down).
-While the duo has only been in Oakland for one Draft thus far, they demonstrated a clear willingness to maneuver in 2019 with four Draft trades over the course of the weekend.
+- Mike Mayock & Jon Gruden, Oakland Raiders (3 Up, 3 Down).
+While the duo has only been in Oakland for two Drafts thus far, they’ve demonstrated a clear willingness to maneuver with six Draft trades over the course of their tenure.

 There is value in moving around the Draft and becoming a friendly trade partner with various teams.
 You can avoid reaching on a player if you are fielding multiple trade offers from teams looking to move up.
 It can be beneficial if teams know you’re open for business, and perhaps the price can be driven up if teams suspect another club is on Line 2.